dml-cth/deep-machine-learning/Instructions/04_using_google_cloud.md

 - We will redeem a $50 Google Cloud coupon for each of you, upon which you will get an e-mail from Google Cloud to confirm that the personal details we have provided are correct.
 - When you have confirmed this, login to https://console.cloud.google.com.
 This is the web page you will always use to access Google Cloud.
+- Again: the $50 coupon should last for the entirety of the course, provided that you handle your Google cloud machine with care.

 #### 2. Create & configure a Google Cloud project

-Essentially all operations on Google Cloud can be performed either via a GUI, referred to as the Cloud Console, or via a command-line interpreter using the `gcloud` CLI tool.
+Essentially all operations on Google Cloud can be performed either via a web GUI, referred to as the [Cloud Console](https://console.cloud.google.com), or via a command-line interpreter using the `gcloud` CLI tool.
 The `gcloud` CLI tool can either be installed on your own computer, or may be used on the cloud via the "Cloud Shell".

 Access the Cloud Shell, by clicking the [**>\_**] icon on the top right, and then clicking "Start Cloud Shell".
 Multiple "Cloud Shell" sessions can be used simultaneously, and accessed via different tabs.

-Create a Google Cloud project (you will have to be a bit creative with the project name, since you are not alone on the cloud)
+Create a Google Cloud project (you will have to be a bit creative with the project id, since you are not alone on the cloud)
 ```
-gcloud projects create <PROJECT_NAME>
+gcloud projects create <PROJECT_ID>
 ```
 Verify access to billing account.
 You are expected to see an account `Deep machine learning` with account ID `013B3B-8CF3E0-E28AE6`.
 ```